Deltares-research/Guitares/README.md

 # Guitares
-A set of Python scripts to build configurable GUIs with PyQt5
+A package for building configurable GUIs with PyQt5